 2. Categorize data by lifecycle

-Again, the lifecycle of backed-up data is strictly determined by the compliance requirements and business goals.
+Again, the lifecycle of backed-up data is strictly determined by the data retention compliance requirements and business goals.

 By defining this, you can create a separate backup plan for each dataset depending on the time they should be kept and their purposes.